Lifecycle

 • Controller Method: onViewInit()

-This is executed at the very end, after the custom element is connected to the DOM and the template has also been attached and processed.
-At this point, all children are in the DOM, directives are processed, and your element is live.
-A child's "View Initialized" trigger will happen before the parent's.
+This is triggered at the very end, after the custom element is created, synchronous code to set up properties has elapsed, the custom element is connected to the DOM and the template has also been attached and the directives have been processed, adding child elements to the DOM.
+Properties should be available if sending data from another framework.
+Your element is live.

 • Controller Method: onChange(propertyName, oldValue, newValue)